2026 Rivian R1S vs Tesla Model X: Which 3-Row Electric SUV Wins? Full Comparison

 Interior & Space

-Here’s where the Rivian pulls ahead for most families I talk to.
+This is where the Rivian pulls ahead for many family use cases.

 The R1S gives you a proper adult-friendly third row and clever storage everywhere—underfloor bins, a massive frunk, and a versatile rear cargo area that swallows strollers, coolers, or mountain bikes without drama.
 The seating position feels commanding yet comfortable for long hauls.